 Who are the Tomb Guards?

-The soldiers who stand guard at the Tomb of the Unknown Soldier are hand picked and rigorously trained.
-They have come from every state in the union, every walk of life.
-There are men and women.
+The Soldiers who stand guard at the Tomb of the Unknown Soldier are hand picked and rigorously trained.
+They have come from every state in the union, and represent every walk of life.
+They are men and women from many different backgrounds and specialties.
 For some this is their first unit in the Army, others are veterans of many years.
-Over the years there have been Regular Army and Draftees.
+Over the years there have been Regular Army and as well as Draftees.

 Each soldier must have strong military bearing, discipline, stamina and present an outstanding soldierly appearance.
 Each Sentinel must be able to flawlessly perform seven different types of walks, honors and ceremonies.
 They must retain vast amounts of knowledge concerning the Tomb, Arlington National Cemetery, the United States Army and their unit.